01 of 03

 All the newer pieces are marked with a round signature plaque reading “Joseff” in script lettering with the exception of items like the exotic jeweled elephant brooch where the script mark is incised directly into the metal.
 The round mark has changed slightly over the years.
 The one used in the 1950s and ‘60s (after the older block lettered mark was discontinued) is a bit messier looking in terms of how the letters are formed in comparison to the newer version.
 Another telltale sign of a more recent Joseff piece is the lack of patina the jewelry naturally develops as it ages and is worn.

-The piece shown above, the Sun God, was Joan Castle Joseff's favorite brooch.
+The piece that is shown above, the Sun God, was Joan Castle Joseff's favorite brooch.
 The original was made of 18-karat gold with diamond eyes.
 It was produced as part of the company's original retail line in the late 1930s and is still part of the company's wholesale offerings today.